nesto-software/cross-toolchain-armhf/README.md

 ### How to find the kernel/glibc version of my raspios image?

 Search for your image version in the [raspios_armhf image directory](https://downloads.raspberrypi.org/raspios_armhf/images/) or the [raspios_armhf archive](https://downloads.raspberrypi.org/raspios_armhf/archive/).
 Open the `*-*-*-raspios-*-armhf.info` (image) or `release_notes.txt` (archive) file and look for the kernel/glibc version.

+### How to use this cross-toolchain?

+We have an [example workflow](https://github.com/nesto-software/cross-toolchain-armhf/actions/workflows/example-openssl.yaml) which shows how to build OpenSSL_1_1_1d with the latest version of this toolchain.